 Photo tabs are small squares of double-sided tape that work especially well with photos.
-You only need a few per photo (one in each corner is sufficient).
+You only need one in each corner of the photo.

-Tape runners are the most time efficient scrapbook adhesive.
-Many different company manufacture runners and each has its own pros and cons.
+Tape runners are the most time-efficient scrapbook adhesive.
+Many different companies manufacture runners and each has its own pros and cons.
 Some are refillable, and some are disposable.
-Some dispense a transparent adhesive strip, some little light blue dots, and some tiny white strips of double stick tape.
-You can also choose between repositionable and permanent adhesives.
-Some popular choices are EZ Runner by 3L, Herma Dotto Removable Dispenser, Xyron's Solutions, and Tombow Mono-Adhesive.
+Some dispense a transparent adhesive strip, some little light blue dots, and some tiny white strips of double-stick tape.

-While rubber cement does create a strong, flexible bond, most have a high acid content.
-Some rubber cement state that they are now acid-free, but this is still a messy, time-consuming way to assemble your scrapbook.
+While rubber cement does create a strong, flexible bond, it also has a high acid content.
+Some brands of rubber cement state that they are now acid-free, but this is still a messy, time-consuming way to assemble your scrapbook.